splunk/azure-functions-splunk/storage-hec/README.md

   * Optionally, this function can denormalize the events by making each flow tuple a distinct Splunk event
 * Formatting events in the `event` format for a Splunk HTTP Event Collector
 * Sending event data to Splunk via [HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector)
-* Writing event data to a Storage Blob container if data cannot successfully be sent to Splunk
+* Writing event data to a separate Storage Blob container if data cannot successfully be sent to Splunk
-  * The [Splunk Add-on for Microsoft Cloud Services](https://splunkbase.splunk.com/app/3110/) can be utilized to retrieve Storage Blob data
+  * The [Splunk Add-on for Microsoft Cloud Services](https://splunkbase.splunk.com/app/3110/) can be utilized to retrieve Storage Blob data from the separate container

 ## Getting Started